-The biceps is the most overtrained muscle group because everybody wants to have huge arms.
 Many wonder what’s more effective for biceps growth – barbell or dumbbells.
-To come up with a definitive solution we have to examine the benefits and disadvantages of both methods.
+To come up with an answer, we have to examine the benefits and disadvantages of both methods.

-While the uneven distribution is a problem, it’s nothing compared to the elbow and wrist pain often experienced during barbell curls.
-If you are using the straight bar for your curls, you wrists will most likely start hurting sooner or later.
-Development of elbow tendonitis is possible too, because the poor wrist-elbow alignment forces the joint in a compromised position.
-Dumbbells fix this problem and your wrists can assume the position they prefer.
+But the uneven distribution is not a major problem as long as you make a conscious effort to prevent balance disruptions.
+The major issue with barbell curls is the stress on the elbow and wrists.
+If you are using the straight bar for your curls, you are a candidate for wrist pain.
+Dumbbells fix this problem by allowing the wrists to rotate freely.
 That’s the biggest advantage of dumbbells over barbells – proper alignment of the joint is easier to achieve.
 In return, there is less pain.

 At the end of the day, the only advantage of the barbell, in this case, is its convenience and the opportunity to lift higher loads.
 When it comes to biceps training this is not a big deal.
 The weight that you are going to use for your dumbbell curls will still be plenty to stimulate growth.
 If it hurts, switch to dumbbells.